Prevent Rust With Top 4 Gun Storage Tips

 - Reduce humidity.
 It doesn’t take much moisture to kick off the rusting process.
 Just a bit of water vapor in the air is enough.
 The National Firearms Museum puts the ideal year-round temperature for gun storage at 70 degrees, noting that variations in temperature can result in expansion and contraction of wood stocks, which can cause permanent cracks.
 Rubber and plastic components can become brittle with temperature swings.
 With respect to humidity, about 50 percent humidity is ideal, given that more than that will result in rapid corrosion and less than that may result in cracking stocks.
 Keeping the environment stable is key.
 Zerust has several products that block corrosive elements while your firearm is being stored.
 These include rust prevention vapor capsules, VCI firearm storage bags and a VCI rifle bag.
 Ammo can be stored in Multipurpose VCI poly bags, which come in numerous sizes.

 - Protect your firearm from the elements.
-Ideally, it’s best if you can avoid exposure of your firearm to elements like rain, snow and other outdoor moisture.
+Ideally, it’s best if you can avoid exposure of your firearm to elements like rain, snow and other outdoor moisture, its important that if you plan on selling firearms to keep them secure in commercial safes.
 It can tarnish quickly if you don’t.
 But target practice and hunting isn’t only for sunny days.
 If you can keep your gun covered and dry, this is best.
 If it does get wet, it should be cleaned and dried thoroughly as soon as possible.
 Keep in mind that if you’re using it in wet or humid conditions, there may be internal moisture that you aren’t seeing.
 After you’ve cleaned your piece, consider storing it with a VCI tube and barrel strip to protect those inner components.

 - Clean your gun frequently – and fastidiously.
 Key to a properly-functioning firearm is proper cleaning.
 You need to remove any debris or burnt gunpowder that might trap moisture, leading to rust.
 Zerust offers a superior gun cleaner product that will help you prevent rust on your firearm.